b-lukaszuk/RJ_BS_eng/contents/comparisons_categ_data.md

 Therefore, it is below our customary cutoff level of 0.05, and we may conclude that the populations differ with respect to the distribution of eye color (as we did in @sec:compare_categ_data_bigger_table).
-Still, it is possible that sooner or later you come across a data set where splitting groups into different categories will lead you to a different conclusions, e.g. p-value from $\chi^2$ test for `mEyeColorPlSp` for Poland and Spain would be 0.054, and for `mEyeColorPlSpFull` it would be 0.042 (so it is and it isn't statistically different at the same time).
-What then?
+Still, it is possible that sooner or later you will come across a data set where splitting groups into different categories will lead you to a different conclusions, e.g. p-value from $\chi^2$ test for `mEyeColorPlSp` for Poland and Spain would be 0.054, and for `mEyeColorPlSpFull` it would be 0.042 (so it is and it isn't statistically different at the same time).
+What should you do then?

 Well, it happens.
 There is not much to be done here.
 We need to live with that.
 It is like the accused and judge analogy from